 London, United Kingdom

-Caruso St John have a drawing in this year’s Summer Exhibition at the Royal Academy, curated by the artist Yinka Shonibare under the title “Reclaiming Magic”.
-The exhibition opens on the 22nd September.
-The show's architecture room has been curated by David Adjaye, with the theme of Geography and Climate.
+Caruso St John have four drawings in this year’s Summer Exhibition at the Royal Academy, curated by the artist Alison Wilding under the theme 'Climate'.
+The exhibition opens on the 21st June.